 A gas-tower film.

-How When the Where is something akin to the disorientation of witnessing ones own present, like an attempt at threading a line through the multiplicitous eyes of selfhood and the only anchors for orientation are found in the irregular junk mail received in the post and the found symbolism of personal knick knacks.
+How When the Where is something akin to the disorientation of witnessing ones own present, like trying to thread a line through the multiplicitous eyes of self when the only anchors for orientation are in the irregular junk mail received in the post and the found symbolism of personal knick knacks.

 Music and sound design by Joe Howe

-Grey matter is an original audio artwork that is a simple play upon affect and effect; saying something with emotion and feeling but understanding it’s real and that you mean it.
-Effect and affect; best to use irony or humour because if not you’ll come across as a wet sack of douche.
+Grey matter is an original audio artwork that is a simple play upon affect and effect.
+Affect; saying something with emotion and feeling but understanding it’s real and that you mean it.
+Effect; best to use irony or humour because if not you’ll come across as a wet sack of douche.

 April 13th @ CCA Glasgow, 7:00pm